[Last updated February 10, 2026]

 The Specially Adapted Housing grant

 The Specially Adapted Housing (SAH) grant offers assistance to disabled Veterans living independently who want to build, purchase, or modify a home.
 Veterans can use the funds to purchase or build an adapted home or modify an existing home for accessibility.
-Modifications can include such things as installing wheelchair ramps and widening doorways for wheelchair access.
+Modifications can include installing wheelchair ramps, widening doorways for wheelchair access, and more.

 To be eligible for this grant, the Veteran must own the home and have a qualifying service-related injury